- Contact information

 Tree of Heaven is Restricted (Orange counties)

 - Scientific names: A. glandulosa; Rhus cacodendron

-- Invades urban areas, fields, roadsides, fencerows, woodland edges and forest openings.
+- Aggressive invader of urban areas, fields, roadsides, fencerows, woodland edges and forest openings.
 It may occur as seedlings in recently planted fields.

 - Prolific seed producer; once established can form an impenetrable thicket.